marko-choi/cocreate/README.md

 ## Modules

-- cocreate: The main module that provides the annotation tool.
+- `cocreate`: The main module that provides the annotation tool.
-- cocreate-qualtrics: A module that integrates CoCreate with Qualtrics.
+- `cocreate-qualtrics`: A module that integrates CoCreate with Qualtrics.
+Hosts the bundled javascript and css.